-A summary of the information on the "High" and "Medium"-risk sites is provided in Table 2, page 20 within the CSER.
-More detailed information for each facility is provided in the CSER.
-All High and Medium risk sites are directly adjacent to the recommended improvements.
+All High and Medium risk sites are directly adjacent to the proposed improvements.
 A portion of the "High"-risk parcel identified at 1113 Estero Boulevard (former Exxon #6719) will be used for the Seafarer's Alternative (reconstruction of the Estero Boulevard/Fifth Street intersection).
 The West Coast Surf Shop parcel (1035 Estero Boulevard) is also a "High"-risk site immediately adjacent to this intersection reconstruction.
 No ROW will be acquired from this parcel or any other "High" or "Medium" sites along the project limits.
 For those locations with a risk ranking of "High" or "Medium", the FDOT will conduct Level II screening prior to construction commencement if it is determined during the project's design that construction activities could be in their vicinity or if the site will be subject to right-of-way acquisition.
 Future project design plans will contain marked contamination polygons and general notes as applicable.
 The FDOT will oversee any remediation activities necessary.

-Based on the work proposed for the Matanzas Pass and Hurricane Pass bridges, a NESHAP asbestos survey and screening for metals-based coatings (MBCs) were conducted for each bridge as part of this PD&E study.
+Based on the work proposed for the Matanzas Pass and Hurricane Pass bridges, a National Emission Standards for Hazardous Air Pollutants (NESHAP) asbestos survey and screening for metals-based coatings (MBCs) were conducted for each bridge as part of this PD&E study (see Appendices A and B within the CSER included within the SWEPT project file).
 Although testing found no asbestos-containing materials (ACMs), bridge plans for both bridges indicate there may be asbestos-containing components that were inaccessible for testing.
 Although no intrusive bridge work is proposed, ACMs may be encountered during construction.
 No metal components with suspect metals-based coatings were identified by the survey for the SR 865 bridge over Matanzas Pass.
 However, the survey for the SR 865 bridge over Hurricane Bay indicated metals-based coatings were identified in the paint chip sample collected from the blue water pipeline along the west side of the bridge.
 With the proposed improvements remaining within the limits of the existing Hurricane Pass bridge, this water pipeline is not anticipated to be impacted.

 Based on the results of these asbestos surveys, no further testing is recommended at this time.
 It should be noted that suspect materials, in addition to those identified during this survey could exist within the structure in areas not accessible to inspectors at the time of the survey.
 Should suspect materials other than those which were identified during this survey be uncovered during the renovation or demolition process, those materials should be assumed to be ACM until sampling and analysis can confirm or refute their asbestos content.
-Regarding MBCs, for bridges constructed in 1980 or earlier, PD&E Manual Chapter 20 states the following: "Based on the age of each bridge, lead-based coating shall be assumed to be present within faying surfaces of splices and top flanges embedded in concrete decks as well as other surfaces.
-Abatement plans for handling, management and removal of asbestos-containing materials and lead-based coating must be prepared before demolition, modification or rehabilitation of the bridge."
+Please see the attached CSER and Seafarer Alternative Contamination Memorandum for additional information.